-Hope for Patients in Unresponsive Wakeful States and Courtroom Implications
+Hope for Patients in Unresponsive Wakeful States

 “A horrible term.”
 That is how Belgian neurologist Steven Laureys characterizes the phrase “vegetative state”, often used by the general public, and many clinicians, to describe coma survivors who have woken from a coma but remain in an unresponsive wakeful state.
 Recently Dr. Laureys, along with his coma science group at Liège University hospital were awarded a €1M grant—larger than the Nobel Peace Prize—to develop technology and methodology to better understand this patient population.